Tournament Rules

 • Illegal Moves: If you make an illegal move and your opponent properly identifies your illegal move (e.g., makes a "claim"), then your opponent is likely to be awarded 2 minutes of time for identifying your transgression of the rules.

 • The Chess Clock: You must press the chess clock using the same hand you used to make a move.
 You are not allowed to place one hand over the clock toggle, and use the other hand to make your moves.
+There will be a Chess Clock on every game in the tournament, the clocks are being provided by the tournament.
+You do not need to bring your own clock.

 • Chess Notation: You are NOT required to write down the moves of your game.